salesforcecli/plugin-flow/messages/runtest.md

 To see code coverage results, use the --code-coverage flag with --result-format.
 The output displays a high-level summary of the test run and the code coverage values for classes in your org.
 If you specify human-readable result format, use the --detailed-coverage flag to see detailed coverage results for each test method run.

-By default, Apex tests run asynchronously and immediately return a test run ID.
+By default, Flow tests run asynchronously and immediately return a test run ID.
 You can use the --wait flag to specify the number of minutes to wait; if the tests finish in that timeframe, the command displays the results.
 If the tests haven't finished by the end of the wait time, the command displays a test run ID.
-Use the "<%= config.bin %> apex get test --test-run-id" command to get the results.
+Use the "<%= config.bin %> flow get test --test-run-id" command to get the results.

 You must have the "View All Data" system permission to use this command.
 The permission is disabled by default and can be enabled only by a system administrator.

-NOTE: The testRunCoverage value (JSON and JUnit result formats) is a percentage of the covered lines and total lines from all the Apex classes evaluated by the tests in this run.
+NOTE: The testRunCoverage value (JSON and JUnit result formats) is a percentage of the covered lines and total lines from all the Flow classes evaluated by the tests in this run.

 # examples

-- Run all Apex tests and suites in your default org:
+- Run all Flow tests and suites in your default org:

   <%= config.bin %> <%= command.id %>

-- Run the specified Apex test classes in your default org and display results in human-readable form:
+- Run the specified Flow test classes in your default org and display results in human-readable form:

   <%= config.bin %> <%= command.id %> --class-names MyClassTest --class-names MyOtherClassTest --result-format human

-- Run the specified Apex test suites in your default org and include code coverage results and additional details:
+- Run the specified Flow test suites in your default org and include code coverage results and additional details:

   <%= config.bin %> <%= command.id %> --suite-names MySuite --suite-names MyOtherSuite --code-coverage --detailed-coverage

-- Run the specified Apex tests in your default org and display results in human-readable output:
+- Run the specified Flow tests in your default org and display results in human-readable output:

   <%= config.bin %> <%= command.id %> --tests MyClassTest.testCoolFeature --tests MyClassTest.testAwesomeFeature --tests AnotherClassTest --tests namespace.TheirClassTest.testThis --result-format human